pejasco/BeatCoins/README.md

 <h2 id="about">📖 About</h2>
 <p>
 BeatCoins is a web application that allows users to monitor cryptocurrency prices in real time, visualize historical trends, and download data for further analysis.
-The backend is built with Flask and SQL, fetching data from Binance, while the frontend is a modern React app for interactive charts and user experience.
+The backend is built with Flask and SQLite, fetching data from Binance and saving real-time price data into the database.
+The frontend is a modern React app for interactive charts and user experience.
 </p>

 <h2 id="features">✨ Features</h2>